gartner/zf2rapid/docs/command-guide.md

     $ zf2rapid crud-show-tables [--workingPath=]

-If you are ready you can create the model classes (entities, hydrator, table gateways, repositories) and the model configuration for one table or more tables.
+If you are ready you can create the model classes (entities, hydrator, table gateways, repositories, input filter) and the model configuration for one table or more tables.
 You need to specify the `<module>` to create the model in and the `<tables>` to create classes for as a comma-separated list.
 Optionally, you can specify the `--workingPath=` of the Zend Framework 2 project.